-With a UI similar to Mailchimp’s, Keap offers advanced email campaign building, sending, and tracking functionality.
+With a UI similar to Mailchimp (opens in new tab)’s, Keap offers advanced email campaign building, sending, and tracking functionality.
 You can create unlimited templates on all plans and send bulk emails at no additional cost and with no contact limits.
 Customer engagement is recorded, including open and click rates, and is synced across contact lists.

 Native appointment management functionality saves you from setting up meetings in another program: you can create recurring appointments, accept bookings via shareable links, and automate meeting reminders directly from Keap.
 If you’re in the US or Canada, you can also make and track calls.

-Keap throws payment functionality into the mix, which isn’t usually native to CRM products such as Zoho CRM or Hubspot CRM.
+Keap throws payment functionality into the mix, which isn’t usually native to CRM products such as Zoho CRM (opens in new tab) or HubSpot CRM (opens in new tab).
 On Lite plans and above, you can track your invoices, send one-click quotes to clients, and receive one-time payments directly to your bank account.
 On Pro and Max, you can additionally set recurring payments and create checkout forms for your e-commerce website.

 Finally, automation is an enticing Keap feature: triggers can be set based on contact tags, email engagement, and pipeline stages, among others, so you can reduce your team’s manual work.
 For example, you can automate a welcome email when a new lead is captured on a webform.

 The sales reporting function, available on Pro and Max plans, includes not just internal company data, such as closed deals and email engagement, but also comparative industry data.
-The main shortcoming is that you can’t build your own reports from scratch, which is a common feature among competitors including Zoho CRM, Hubspot CRM, and Insightly.
+The main shortcoming is that you can’t build your own reports from scratch, which is a common feature among competitors including Zoho CRM, Hubspot CRM, and Insightly (opens in new tab).

 Keap: What’s new?